janlindblom/chocolate_croissant/README.md

 onto a Raspberry Pi Pico or fit a Raspberry Pi Pico in something that expects a full Raspberry Pi [34] B+.

-The Raspberry Pi Pico W fits too of course, but the debug pins aren't connected on the PCB, not yet at least.
+The Raspberry Pi Pico W fits too of course.

 ## Pinout

 The pinout might not be what you expect since the idea is to map function to function rather than GPIO pin to pin.

-By this I mean that the Pico I2C0 pins are mapped to the I2C pins of the Raspberry Pi B+, SPI0 on the Pico is mapped to the SPI of the Raspberry Pi B+ and so on.
+By this I mean that the Pico I2C0 pins are mapped to the I<sup>2</sup>C pins of the Raspberry Pi B+, SPI0 on the Pico is mapped to the SPI of the Raspberry Pi B+ and so on.